The Dr. Pepper Show at the 10-2-4 Ranch

 Through the Dr. Pepper program which gives full play to the original songs of Bob and Tim, the musicianship of Hugh and Karl, the clowning of Pat (Truthful Jones) and the talent and enthusiasm of Lloyd, the boys are entertaining their old friends and making thousands of new ones.
 Their adherence to close harmony and authentic cowboy music have made them American's outstanding cowboy combination.

 Later, when Dick Foran left the show, Martha Mears became the "Boss".
-Although they were announced as "Bob Nolan and the Sons of the Pioneers", we hear very little from Bob.
-Don Forbes, Martha Mears and Hugh Farr had most of the dialogue.
-Martha sang at least one and often two pop solos.
+Although they were announced as "Bob Nolan and the Sons of the Pioneers", we hear very little from Bob other than singing.
+Don Forbes, Martha Mears and Hugh Farr have most of the dialogue.
+Martha sings at least one and often two pop solos.